 We all had a gendered childhood

 Last week, a colleague came to the office with a chocolate egg.
 Each single elements, from the design of the packaging to the game inside of it, was showing a gendered based communication and marketing, which reinforced stereotypes about boys and girls at an early age.
 The «Lucky egg for a girl» is pink with a beautiful female figure and a unicorn.
 It contains some mini tools for the kitchen, plastic vegetables and fruits, and a pink card.
-By researching online what could be the male version of the egg, I found an egg with strong and muscular figures or monsters, and colors considered more virile, like blue or dark red.
+By researching online what could be the male version of the egg, I found an egg with strong and muscular figures of monsters, and colors considered more virile, like blue or dark red.
 The surprise game is apparently a figurine or a mini car.

 That is one example of how children can be manipulated, formatted and educated to be what society is waiting for them to be.
 We associate them with colors, with images, with figures, games, maybe even sound, based on their gender.
-The school, the teachers, the parents, the media and the publicity, are a reference for a child because they are considered as a safe environment.
+The school, the teachers, the parents, the media and the publicity, are a reference for a child because they are considered a safe environment.
 That is why children use to believe these persons or institutions.

 Is there really a rule saying that this person shouldn’t wear this color because it is for the opposite gender?
 Over the centuries, the «rules» changed.
 Blue was actually the color of the divinity during the Antiquity.
 Thereby, associated with virility, so to boys and men.
-In the Middle Ages, the use of this very color changed and was considered as feminine because it was Virgin Mary’s color, so a color of purity.
-From the 19th century, people reappropriated the antic values, and blue became a virile color and symbol again.
+In the Middle Ages, the use of this very color changed and was considered feminine because it was Virgin Mary’s color, so the color of purity.
+From the 19th century, people re-appropriate the antic values, and blue became a virile color and symbol again.

 But if my daughter does not want to wear a skirt?
-If she also wants to play football, like other kid, without being disturbed by a skirt and tights?
+If she also wants to play football, like other kids, without being disturbed by a skirt and tights?
 And if my son feels more himself wearing a skirt?
-Why should we make a differentiation and increase the gap between genders?
+Why should we make differentiation and increase the gap between genders?
 Certainly, uniforms exist to inculcate values of equality and respect in terms of comparisons we automatically make regarding the brands and prices of clothes today.
 But in this case, the principle of equality should be dug deeper with the gender issue.
 By the way, it is basically the same problem as the symbols on the bathroom doors.
-Why more than half of the bathrooms doors in the world is categorizing women as wearing dresses?
+Why more than half of the bathrooms doors in the world are categorizing women as wearing dresses?
 When the two characters are next to each other, why do we automatically make the connection «skirt = girl, trousers = boy»?

-There are some symbols in the everyday life that we do not even notice, which are reinforcing the gender stereotypes.
+There are some symbols in the everyday life that we do not even notice, which are reinforcing gender stereotypes.
 If we try to avoid this from the very beginning of a child’s existence, everyone will be able to develop him or herself naturally, but with all the pre-existent societal principles, which sometimes go against the liberty of one being.
 And no it is not only about women.
 With more equality, we could achieve more rights for both men and women.
 The problem of gender equality is not solved yet, there is no need to dramatize it, but step by step, we could change things.